BoBI Undergraduate Scholarship Program: Deadline March 21

-The Biology of Behavior Institute (BoBI) and the Office of Undergraduate Research are offering a summer scholarship to a continuing UH sophomore, junior, or senior student to participate in a 10-week research program during the summer of 2013.
+The Biology of Behavior Institute (BoBI) and the Office of Undergraduate Research are offering a summer scholarship to two continuing UH sophomore, junior, or senior students to participate in a 10-week research program during the summer of 2014.
 The research must be conducted in the laboratory of one of the BoBI faculty members, http://behave.uh.edu/members, and the project must have a strong behavioral and/or neurobiological component.
 The BoBI Undergraduate Scholar will receive a $3500 stipend to conduct a full-time project during the ten-week program, and hence will not be able to enroll for course credit or receive credit for the summer research.
 Current SURF applicants who are applying with a BoBI faculty mentor may also apply to this program.
 Applicants must have at least a 3.0 gpa.
-The deadline to submit an application for the BoBI Undergraduate Scholar program is Monday, April 1st.
+The deadline to submit an application for the BoBI Undergraduate Scholar program is Friday, March 21.

 BoBI Undergraduate Scholar Program Requirements:

-1. Attend the Annual Biology of Behavior Research Symposium on June 1, 2013 at the Houston Arboretum.
+1. Attend the Annual Biology of Behavior Research Symposium in the beginning of June at the Houston Arboretum.

-4. Participate in the BoBI Student Symposia during the Fall Semester 2013.
+4. Participate in the BoBI Student Symposium during the Fall Semester 2014.
 The date is to be determined.

 How to Apply: